dergigi/dergigi.github.io/bitcoin/lessons/ch0-01-introduction.md

 lessons can be learned by looking at this strange network from a different angle.

-Chapter 1 explores the philosophical teachings of Bitcoin.
+[Chapter 1][chapter1] explores the philosophical teachings of Bitcoin.
 The interplay of immutability and change, the concept of true scarcity, Bitcoin's immaculate conception, the problem of identity, the contradiction of replication and locality, the power of free speech, and the limits of knowledge.

-Chapter 2 explores the economic teachings of Bitcoin.
+[Chapter 2][chapter2] explores the economic teachings of Bitcoin.
 Lessons about financial ignorance, inflation, value, money and the history of money, fractional reserve banking, and how Bitcoin is re-introducing sound money in a sly, roundabout way.

-Chapter 3 explores some of the lessons related to the technology of Bitcoin.
+[Chapter 3][chapter3] explores some of the lessons related to the technology of Bitcoin.
 Why there is strength in numbers, reflections on trust, why telling time takes work, how moving slowly and not breaking things is a feature and not a bug, what Bitcoin's creation can tell us about privacy, why cypherpunks write code (and not laws), and what metaphors might be useful to explore Bitcoin's future.

 Even though some prior knowledge about Bitcoin is beneficial, I hope that these lessons can be digested by any curious reader.
 Each lesson stands on its own and